abcsFrederick/SINCLAIR/docs/user-guide/getting-started.md

 ## 1.1 Introduction
 The scRNA Pipelie beings at various stages, depending on the users needs.
 The pipeline can begin with GEX FASTQ files, performing cell counting, with 10X Genomic's [CellRanger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger).
 Then, normalization and pre-processing occurs, using custom [R](https://www.r-project.org/) scripts with packages like [Seurat](https://satijalab.org/seurat/).
 [TODO: add as we go!]

-The following are sub-commands used within scRNA:

-- init: initalize the pipeline
-- dryrun: perform a dryrun (stub-run) of the pipeline
-- cluster: execute the pipeline on the Biowulf HPC
-- local: execute a local, interactive, session
-- git: execute GitHub actions
-- DAG: create DAG report
-- report: create SNAKEMAKE report
-- testrun: copies test manifests and files to WORKDIR

 ## 1.2 Setup Dependencies
 scRNA has several dependencies listed below.
 These dependencies can be installed by a sysadmin.
 All dependencies will be automatically loaded if running from Biowulf.